 Each year during the Advent and Christmas season, as Knights, we urge members of our parish and community to remember that it is "CHRISTMAS" and that the reason for the season is the birth of our Savior.
 Let's take this one step further and help remind our youth why we celebrate the season of Christmas.
 We may also be able to learn something from our youth that will help remind us why we celebrate the blessed season of Christmas.
 Over the past few years, the Nebraska Knights of Columbus have handed out awards for the Knights of Columbus Keep Christ in Christmas Poster Contest at the State Convention.
-Supreme has created an official packet and guidelines for this contest.
-It can be found under Church Activities (with the Keep Christ in Christmas Cards) on the Supreme website.
+Supreme has created an official packet (#5024) and guidelines for this contest.
+It can be found under Family Programs on the Supreme website.
 Consider having this event run by your Church Director and your Youth Director.

-If you are running your Knights of Columbus Substance Abuse and Awareness Poster Contest in conjunction with Red Ribbon Week, this should give you most of November and December to promote and receive entries for the Keep Christ in Christmas Poster Contest.
 Consider handing out prizes for the top poster(s).
 Talk to your pastor about displaying the posters in the church vestibule and school hallways during the Christmas season.
 Winning submissions from the Council level competitions must be submitted to the respective District Deputy by February 1, for judging.
 Posters from the Council level competitions should not be submitted directly to the State Youth Director.
 After judging at the district level, District Deputies should send their submissions to the State Youth Director NO LATER THAN March 1.

-The rules and regulations for the Knights of Columbus Keep Christ in Christmas Poster Contest are very similar to those of the Knights of Columbus Substance Abuse and Awareness Poster Contest.
 If you are considering running this contest at your school, or if you have any questions about it, please contact your District Deputy or the State Youth Director.